 Why it Worked

-By providing a diverse base of youth the opportunity to engage with other youth and gain tangible skills, youth were incentivized to participate in social, economic and political decision-making and had something to gain from the experience.
+By providing a diverse base of youth with the opportunity to engage with other youth and gain tangible skills, youth were incentivized to participate in social, economic, and political decision-making and had something to gain from the experience.
 The diversity of the Integrity Clubs strengthened participation and improved the benefits of participating for all students involved.

 In addition, by creating a selective process for participation, engagement was framed as a privilege and opportunity and there was space to hand select a diverse and representative group that could benefit from engagement.